capnspacehook/whalewall/README.md

     container: ""
     # required; either 'tcp' or 'udp'
     proto: ""
-    # required; the port to allow traffic to
+    # required; the destination ports to allow traffic to.
+This can be either a single port or a
-    port: 0
+    # range of ports
+    dst_ports: []
     # optional; settings that allow you to filter traffic further if desired
     verdict:
       # optional; a chain to jump to after matching traffic.
 This applies to new and established